FlyingMatrix/ml-3d/README.md

 # Machine Learning for 3D

-A curated collection of machine learning models, pipelines, and tools designed for 3D data processing and understanding.
+A curated collection of machine learning models, pipelines, and tools designed for 3D data generation, processing and understanding.

 ### 🚀 Generative 3D Pipelines